stanleyn/MOAB/README.md

 You can find the matrix of `Method x Neighborhood Size` in `FullDF`

-## Task 2: Computing a Visual Quality Score
+## Task 2: Computing a Local Neighborhood Quality Score

 Here we will demonstrate how to compute visual quality scores for each of the 3 datasets across the six dimensionality reduction methods.